Learn Korean on a budget: Money Saving Tips

 - A clear space and a stable working environment that has no distractions.
 You might also want to buy a spacious desk and comfortable chair.

 - Make a study schedule.
-If you say you’re going to study for 20 minutes a day, try and stick to it.
+If you say you’re going to study for 20 minutes a day.
+Do that and try and stick to it.

-- Don’t make goals.
-Follow the course materials and try your best.
+- Follow the course materials and try your best.
 Everyone learns at different speeds.

 - Use a variety of content such as videos, podcasts and books.
 If you have the money you could always pay for a tutor too.

 - Have fun.
 Maybe learn a K-pop song or watch a few K-dramas on Netflix.
 Don’t pressure yourself.
 Learning a language takes time.